 If you’re still not quite sure what this all means, don’t worry, because the borders are conveniently painted on the roads and pavements to help locals and tourists keep track.

 Aptly nicknamed the ‘Kingdom of the Sky’, one visit to Lesotho will certainly have you flying high!
 Interestingly, Lesotho is one of only three fully enclaved countries in the world (the others being Vatican City and The Republic of San Marino).
-This means that Lesotho is completely bordered by South Africa, however, it is still a fully sovereign state.
+This means that Lesotho is completely bordered by South Africa, and is still a fully sovereign state!

 Why it's unusual